HomeAdvertisingStructured Data Testing and Validation Good techniques

 What if you could use both JSON-LD and Microdata understanding each other?
 You can, but it’s generally not recommended.
 Search engines might see it as duplicate markup, and maintaining two versions of the same data is just asking for inconsistencies.

-From a testing perspective, JSON-LD has a massive advantage.
-Since it’s separate from your HTML, you can validate it independently.
-You can copy and paste it into testing tools without worrying about extracting it from your markup.
+For testing, JSON-LD has a big advantage.
+Since it’s separate from your HTML, you can validate it on its own.
+You can copy and paste it into testing tools without extracting it from your markup.
 With Microdata, testing often means validating the entire page, which can introduce unrelated errors.

-I learned this lesson when working with a news website that had Microdata scattered throughout thousands of articles.
+I learned this when I worked with a news website that had Microdata scattered throughout thousands of articles.
 Every time they updated their template, they’d accidentally break some aspect of the structured data.
-Maybe a developer would change a class name, not realising it had an itemprop attribute.
+A developer would change a class name, not realising it had an itemprop attribute.
 Or they’d move an element outside its itemscope container.
 Debugging was a nightmare.

-That said, Microdata isn’t without its merits.
-If you’re working with a content management system that doesn’t easily allow you to inject scripts, or if you need extremely tight coupling between your visible content and structured data, Microdata might be your only option.
+That said, Microdata has its uses.
+If you’re working with a content management system that doesn’t easily let you inject scripts, or if you need extremely tight coupling between your visible content and structured data, Microdata might be your only option.
 Some email clients also support Microdata but not JSON-LD, which matters if you’re doing email markup.

 Let’s get practical.
 Most businesses don’t need to understand every schema type in existence.
-What they need is to know which types will actually move the needle for their specific situation.
-Through years of implementation, I’ve found that about 80% of businesses can cover their bases with just a handful of schema types.
+They need to know which types will actually move the needle for their situation.
+Through years of implementation, I’ve found that about 80% of businesses can cover their bases with a handful of schema types.

 LocalBusiness schema is the foundation for any company with a physical presence.
-But here’s where people get confused – LocalBusiness is actually an umbrella type with dozens of more specific options.
+Here’s where people get confused: LocalBusiness is an umbrella type with dozens of more specific options.
 Running a restaurant?
 Use Restaurant schema.
 Own a dental practice?
 Dentist schema has specific properties for your services.
 The more specific you can be, the better.

-Product schema is another workhorse, but it’s often misunderstood.
-People think it’s just for physical products, but it works beautifully for services too.
+Product schema is another workhorse, and it’s often misunderstood.
+People think it’s just for physical products, but it works well for services too.
 I’ve used it for everything from consulting packages to online courses.
-The key is understanding which properties make sense for your offering.
+The key is knowing which properties make sense for your offering.
 A digital service might not have shipping weight, but it definitely has a price and availability.

 Success Story: A small accounting firm implemented Service schema (a subset of Product) for their tax preparation services.
 By including properties like provider, areaServed, and aggregateRating, they saw a 50% increase in qualified leads within two months.
 The rich snippets showing their 4.8-star rating and service area helped them stand out against larger competitors.

 Organization schema is where things get interesting for B2B companies.
-It’s not just about your company name and logo.
-You can include everything from your founding date to your employees, from your social media profiles to your contact information.
-When properly implemented, this can populate your Knowledge Graph panel – that information box that appears on the right side of search results.
+It’s not just your company name and logo.
+You can include your founding date, your employees, your social media profiles, and your contact information.
+When properly implemented, this can populate your Knowledge Graph panel, the information box that appears on the right side of search results.

-Here’s a combination that works magic for professional services: Organization schema for your business, Person schema for your key employees, and Service schema for what you offer.
-This creates a rich, interconnected web of data that search engines love.
-I’ve seen law firms go from invisible to dominant in local search just by properly implementing this trio.
+Here’s a combination that works well for professional services: Organization schema for your business, Person schema for your key employees, and Service schema for what you offer.
+This creates a connected web of data that search engines read easily.
+I’ve seen law firms go from invisible to dominant in local search just by implementing this trio properly.

-For content-heavy sites, Article schema and its variants (NewsArticle, BlogPosting, TechArticle) are important.
-But don’t just slap on basic Article markup and call it a day.
-The real power comes from using properties like speakable (for voice assistant optimization) and backstory (for investigative journalism).
-These newer properties aren’t widely used yet, which means early adopters have an advantage.
+For content-heavy sites, Article schema and its variants (NewsArticle, BlogPosting, TechArticle) matter.
+Don’t just slap on basic Article markup and call it a day.
+The real value comes from using properties like speakable (for voice assistant optimization) and backstory (for investigative journalism).
+These newer properties aren’t widely used yet, so early adopters have an advantage.

 Event schema is needed for anyone running workshops, webinars, conferences, or performances.
-But timing is everything here.
+Timing is everything here.
 Google typically shows event rich results only for future events, so you need to implement and test your markup well before your event date.
-I’ve seen too many organisations add Event schema after their event has started, wondering why they’re not seeing rich results.
+I’ve seen too many organisations add Event schema after their event has started, then wonder why they’re not seeing rich results.

-Right, let’s explore into the tools that’ll save your bacon when it comes to structured data testing.
-Think of these as your diagnostic equipment – without them, you’re basically flying blind and hoping for the best.
+Now for the tools that will save your bacon when it comes to structured data testing.
+These are your diagnostic equipment.
+Without them, you’re flying blind and hoping for the best.

-The testing industry has evolved dramatically over the past few years.
-We’ve gone from basic validators that just checked syntax to sophisticated tools that predict how your markup will appear in search results.
-But here’s the catch: no single tool does everything perfectly.
+The testing industry has changed a lot over the past few years.
+We’ve gone from basic validators that just checked syntax to tools that predict how your markup will appear in search results.
+The catch is that no single tool does everything perfectly.
 You need a toolkit, not just a tool.

 I remember when I first started testing structured data back in 2018.
 We had Google’s Structured Data Testing Tool, and that was pretty much it.
-Now?
-The options can be overwhelming.
-But more tools doesn’t necessarily mean better results – it means you need to understand which tool to use when.
+Now the options can be overwhelming.
+More tools doesn’t mean better results; it means you need to know which tool to use when.

 Key Insight: Testing structured data isn’t a one-and-done activity.
 Search engines update their requirements, new rich result types emerge, and your content changes.
 Regular testing should be part of your maintenance routine, not just your launch checklist.

-The fundamental challenge with structured data testing is that you’re validating against multiple standards simultaneously.
+The main challenge with structured data testing is that you’re validating against several standards at once.
 Your markup needs to be valid JSON (or valid HTML if using Microdata), comply with Schema.org vocabulary, meet search engine-specific requirements, and actually represent your content accurately.
 That’s a lot of boxes to tick.

 What I’ve learned through countless implementations is that testing needs to happen at multiple stages.
-First, you test during development to catch syntax errors and missing properties.
-Then you test in staging to ensure your markup works with your actual content.
-Finally, you test in production to verify that nothing broke during deployment and that search engines can actually access and parse your markup.
+First you test during development to catch syntax errors and missing properties.
+Then you test in staging to make sure your markup works with your actual content.
+Finally you test in production to verify that nothing broke during deployment and that search engines can access and parse your markup.

-Let me share a horror story that illustrates why comprehensive testing matters.
+Here’s a horror story that shows why thorough testing matters.
 A major e-commerce site implemented product schema across tens of thousands of pages.
 They tested a few examples, everything looked good, and they rolled it out.
-Three weeks later, they noticed their rich snippets had disappeared.
-Turns out, their content management system was occasionally inserting special characters that broke the JSON-LD syntax, but only for products with certain characteristics.
-If they’d tested more thoroughly, they would have caught this edge case.
+Three weeks later, their rich snippets had disappeared.
+Their content management system was occasionally inserting special characters that broke the JSON-LD syntax, but only for products with certain characteristics.
+Thorough testing would have caught this edge case.

 Google Rich Results Test

-What makes this tool special is that it doesn’t just validate your markup – it shows you exactly which rich results your page is eligible for.
-That’s huge because valid markup doesn’t guarantee rich results.
+What makes it useful is that it doesn’t just validate your markup, it shows you which rich results your page is eligible for.
+That matters because valid markup doesn’t guarantee rich results.
 You might have perfect syntax but still be missing a required property for the specific rich result you’re targeting.

-The tool works with both URLs and code snippets, which is brilliant for testing during development.
+The tool works with both URLs and code snippets, which is handy during development.
 You can paste in your JSON-LD, see immediate results, and iterate without deploying anything.
-The visual preview feature shows you how your rich results might appear in search, though Google’s careful to note that actual appearance may vary.
+The visual preview shows you how your rich results might appear in search, though Google is careful to note that actual appearance may vary.

-Here’s a pro tip that took me way too long to discover: the Rich Results Test can process JavaScript-rendered content.
-This is necessary for single-page applications or sites that inject structured data dynamically.
-Just make sure to wait for the “Page loaded” indicator before reviewing results, as the tool needs time to execute your JavaScript.
+Here’s a tip that took me too long to discover: the Rich Results Test can process JavaScript-rendered content.
+That’s necessary for single-page applications or sites that inject structured data dynamically.
+Just wait for the “Page loaded” indicator before reviewing results, because the tool needs time to execute your JavaScript.

 Quick Tip: Use the “Share” button in the Rich Results Test to create a link to your test results.
 This is very useful when collaborating with developers or documenting issues for later reference.

-One limitation to be aware of: the Rich Results Test only shows Google-specific features.
+One limitation to know: the Rich Results Test only shows Google-specific features.
 If you’re optimising for other search engines or platforms (like Pinterest’s recipe pins or Outlook’s email markup), you’ll need additional tools.
-Also, it doesn’t validate against the full Schema.org specification – just the parts Google cares about.
+It also doesn’t validate against the full Schema.org specification, just the parts Google cares about.

 Schema Markup Validator

-While Google’s tool focuses on rich results, the Schema Markup Validator is all about compliance with Schema.org standards.
-This is the official validator from the Schema.org community, and it’s stricter than Google’s tool – which is exactly what you want during development.
+While Google’s tool focuses on rich results, the Schema Markup Validator is about compliance with Schema.org standards.
+This is the official validator from the Schema.org community, and it’s stricter than Google’s tool, which is exactly what you want during development.

-What I appreciate about this tool is its educational aspect.
-When it finds an error, it doesn’t just tell you something’s wrong – it explains what the property expects and often suggests corrections.
+What I appreciate is its educational side.
+When it finds an error, it doesn’t just tell you something’s wrong, it explains what the property expects and often suggests corrections.
 For someone learning structured data, it’s like having a patient teacher looking over your shoulder.

-The interface is spartan compared to Google’s tool, but that’s not necessarily bad.
+The interface is spartan compared to Google’s tool, but that’s not a bad thing.
 You paste your code or enter a URL, and you get a straightforward report.
 Green means good, red means problems.
 The error messages are technical but precise, telling you exactly which line has issues and why.

 Structured Data Testing Tool

-Now, Google officially retired their original Structured Data Testing Tool, but here’s the thing – the concept lives on in various forms, and understanding these tools is important for comprehensive testing.
+Google officially retired their original Structured Data Testing Tool, but the concept lives on in various forms, and understanding these tools matters for thorough testing.

-The open-source Structured Data Testing Tool by Iain Collins is a brilliant alternative that fills some gaps left by Google’s tools.
-It’s both a command-line tool and a library, which makes it perfect for integrating into your development workflow.
+The open-source Structured Data Testing Tool by Iain Collins is a good alternative that fills some gaps left by Google’s tools.
+It’s both a command-line tool and a library, which makes it easy to fold into your development workflow.

-What sets this apart is its flexibility.
+What sets it apart is its flexibility.
 You can run it locally, integrate it into your CI/CD pipeline, or use it as part of automated testing.
-For agencies or developers managing multiple sites, this is a game-changer.
-Instead of manually testing each page, you can automate the entire process and get reports on hundreds of URLs.
+For agencies or developers managing multiple sites, this changes the workflow.
+Instead of testing each page by hand, you can automate the whole process and get reports on hundreds of URLs.

 The tool extracts and validates JSON-LD, Microdata, and RDFa.
 It also identifies social media markup like Open Graph and Twitter Cards, which technically isn’t structured data but often needs testing alongside Schema.org markup.
-This entire approach saves time and catches integration issues between different metadata formats.
+That approach saves time and catches integration issues between different metadata formats.

-I’ve used this tool to audit entire websites, and the batch processing capability is extremely helpful.
-You feed it a sitemap or list of URLs, and it churns through them, generating a comprehensive report.
+I’ve used this tool to audit entire websites, and the batch processing is a big help.
+You feed it a sitemap or list of URLs, and it churns through them, generating a full report.
 For a recent e-commerce migration project, we tested over 10,000 product pages in under an hour, catching markup issues that would have taken weeks to find manually.

-The command-line interface might intimidate non-technical users, but the power it provides is worth climbing the learning curve.
+The command-line interface might put off non-technical users, but the power it gives you is worth the learning curve.
 You can set up scheduled tests, integrate with monitoring systems, and even create custom validation rules for your specific needs.

 Did you know?
 According to Google’s structured data introduction, implementing structured data doesn’t guarantee rich results, but pages without it are almost never eligible for enhanced search features.

 Sometimes you need quick validation while browsing, and that’s where browser extensions shine.
-They’re the pocket knives of structured data testing – not as powerful as dedicated tools but incredibly convenient for spot checks.
+They’re the pocket knives of structured data testing: not as powerful as dedicated tools but very convenient for spot checks.

 The Structured Data Helper extension (available for Chrome and Firefox) is my go-to for rapid testing.
 Click the icon, and it instantly shows all structured data on the current page.
 It colour-codes different schema types, making it easy to spot what’s implemented.
-The killer feature?
-It validates in real-time as you browse, so you can check competitor implementations or audit your site without leaving the browser.
+The best feature is that it validates in real time as you browse, so you can check competitor implementations or audit your site without leaving the browser.

-SEO META in 1 CLICK is another required extension that goes beyond just structured data.
+SEO META in 1 CLICK is another useful extension that goes beyond structured data.
 It shows all metadata on a page, including Schema.org markup, Open Graph tags, and traditional meta tags.
-What I love is the export function – you can dump all metadata to a spreadsheet for documentation or comparison.
+I like the export function, which dumps all metadata to a spreadsheet for documentation or comparison.

-The beauty of browser extensions is their accessibility.
-Your content team can install them and perform basic checks without needing technical knowledge or access to development tools.
+Browser extensions are easy to reach.
+Your content team can install them and run basic checks without technical knowledge or access to development tools.
 I’ve trained marketing teams to use these extensions for competitive analysis and quality assurance, turning them into first-line defenders against markup issues.

-But here’s a word of caution: browser extensions have limitations.
+A word of caution though: browser extensions have limits.
 They can only see what the browser sees, so if your structured data is blocked by robots.txt or requires authentication, extensions won’t help.
 They also might not catch all edge cases that dedicated testing tools would flag.
-Think of them as your quick health check, not your comprehensive physical exam.
+Treat them as your quick health check, not your full physical exam.

-So where’s all this headed?
-The structured data domain is evolving faster than ever, and staying ahead means understanding not just where we are, but where we’re going.
+So where is all this going?
+Structured data is changing fast, and staying ahead means understanding not just where we are but where we’re going.

-Voice search and AI assistants are driving massive changes in how structured data is used.
-We’re moving beyond simple rich snippets to a world where your markup directly feeds AI systems.
-Google’s Gemini, Bing’s Copilot, and other AI platforms are increasingly relying on structured data to understand and summarise web content.
+Voice search and AI assistants are driving big changes in how structured data is used.
+We’re moving beyond simple rich snippets to a point where your markup directly feeds AI systems.
+Google’s Gemini, Bing’s Copilot, and other AI platforms increasingly rely on structured data to understand and summarise web content.
 The better your markup, the more likely your content is to be accurately represented in AI-generated responses.

-The rise of Large Language Models (LLMs) is creating new opportunities and challenges for structured data.
-These models can generate schema markup automatically, but they can also hallucinate properties or create syntactically valid but semantically meaningless markup.
+Large Language Models are creating new opportunities and new problems for structured data.
+These models can generate schema markup automatically, but they can also hallucinate properties or create syntactically valid but meaningless markup.
 Testing tools are evolving to catch these AI-generated errors, focusing more on logical consistency and real-world applicability.

-According to research on validation testing for reliable systems, the future of data validation lies in continuous, automated testing that adapts to changing requirements.
-For structured data, this means moving from periodic manual checks to always-on monitoring that alerts you to issues in real-time.
+According to research on validation testing for reliable systems, the future of data validation is continuous, automated testing that adapts to changing requirements.
+For structured data, that means moving from periodic manual checks to always-on monitoring that alerts you to issues in real time.

-Cross-platform compatibility is becoming needed as structured data use expands beyond traditional search engines.
+Cross-platform compatibility is becoming necessary as structured data use expands beyond traditional search engines.
 Social media platforms, e-commerce marketplaces, and even IoT devices are beginning to consume structured data.
-Your testing strategy needs to account for these diverse endpoints, each with their own requirements and quirks.
+Your testing strategy needs to account for these varied endpoints, each with its own requirements and quirks.

 Privacy regulations are also shaping the future of structured data.
 With GDPR, CCPA, and similar laws, you need to be careful about what information you expose in markup.
 Testing tools are beginning to include privacy checks, flagging potentially sensitive data that shouldn’t be publicly accessible.

-The integration of structured data with other technical SEO elements is deepening.
+Structured data is tying more closely into other technical SEO elements.
 Core Web Vitals, mobile-first indexing, and page experience signals all interact with how search engines process and display rich results.
 Future testing tools will need to provide full assessments that consider all these factors together.

-As we wrap up, remember that structured data testing isn’t about perfection – it’s about continuous improvement.
+Structured data testing isn’t about perfection.
+It’s about continuous improvement.
 Start with the basics, use the right tools for your needs, and keep iterating.
-The search market will keep evolving, but solid testing practices will keep you ahead of the curve.
+Search will keep changing, but solid testing practices will keep you ahead.

-Whether you’re marking up your first webpage or managing structured data across thousands of pages, the principles remain the same: test early, test often, and test comprehensively.
+Whether you’re marking up your first webpage or managing structured data across thousands of pages, the principles are the same: test early, test often, and test comprehensively.
 Your future visibility depends on it.

 This article was written on: